Alaska Department of Fish and Game

 Tree Point/Section 1-B

-The Tree Point drift gillnet fishery was open for four days starting at 12:01 p.m., Sunday, July 13, 2014.
-The effort level was slightly above average with 45 vessels participating.
-The harvest was below average for sockeye and coho salmon, and above average for pink and chum salmon.
-Total estimate for the weekly harvest is 75 Chinook, 5,000 sockeye, 600 coho, 60,000 pinks, and 46,000 chum salmon.
-The current Hugh Smith sockeye weir count of 2,300 sockeye projects out to a final escapement of 11,600, which is above the minimum escapement goal of 8,000.
-Beginning on July 20, the Tree Point drift gillnet fishery be managed according to the District One pink salmon management plan (5AAC 33.360).
-It is unclear if the purse seine gear group will receive more than one day of fishing time in statistical week 30 so the Tree Point gillnet fishery will be open for two days initially, beginning at 12:01 p.m., Sunday, July 20, 2014.
+The Tree Point drift gillnet fishery was open for five days starting at 12:01 p.m., Sunday, August 10, 2014.
+The effort level was below average with 25 vessels participating.
+The harvest was average for sockeye and coho and above average for pink salmon.
+Total harvest estimate for the week is 5 Chinook, 3,000 sockeye, 2,600 coho, 75,000 pink, and 5,000 chum salmon.
+Beginning on July 20, the Tree Point drift gillnet fishery has been managed according to the District One pink salmon management plan (5AAC 33.360).
+The District 1 purse seine fishery will get at least three fishing days in statistical week 33, so the Tree Point gillnet fishery will be open for five days, beginning at 12:01 p.m., Sunday, August 17, 2014.

 Prince of Wales and Stikine/Districts 6 and 8